WilliamJudge94/sxdm/docs/intro.rst

  Introduction
 ===============

-SXDM is a toolkit for interacting with Scanning X-ray microscopy data, most likely collected at the Advanced Photon Source - Beamline 26-ID-C.
-By collecting a set of frames at multiple incident angles, spectral/diffraction maps  are reconstructed to provide chemical/strain insight.
+SXDM is a toolkit for interacting with Scanning X-ray microscopy and X-ray Fluorescence data, most likely collected at the Advanced Photon Source - Beamline 26-ID-C. By collecting a set of frames at multiple incident angles/energies, spectral/diffraction maps are reconstructed to provide chemical/strain insight.
 Although SXDM was not designed for Fluorescence Mapping or XANES Mapping, built in functions allow Users to easily handle datasets to fit their needs.

 This project has the following design goals:

 - Provide a python toolkit for analysis of X-ray diffraction frames.
+- Privide a python toolkit for importing and retrieving X-ray Fluorescence data.
 - Store data in an open format for easy distribution.
 - Provide framework 26-ID-C data handling.